syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio/Add-References.md

    N> The installed location and GAC option will be available only when the Syncfusion<sup style="font-size:70%">&reg;</sup> Spreadsheet Editor SDK setup has been installed.

    ![Assembly location option in Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Manger](images/Syncfusion-Reference-Manger-img4.png)

-   N> The GAC option will not be available if you have selected a WinForms or WPF (.NET 8.0, .NET 7.0, and .NET 6.0) application in Visual Studio 2022 or later.

    **Version:** Choose the installed build version to add the corresponding version assemblies to the project.